mprestonsparks/IndexAgent/README.md

 # IndexAgent

-**IndexAgent** is a Free and Open Source Software (FOSS) stack for self-hosted, large-scale code search and indexing.
+**IndexAgent** is a Docker-first, Free and Open Source Software (FOSS) stack for self-hosted, large-scale code search and indexing.
 Designed for privacy, extensibility, and developer autonomy, IndexAgent empowers organizations and individuals to run their own code search infrastructure—**no vendor lock-in, no cloud dependencies**.
 IndexAgent can integrate with Apache Airflow for orchestrating maintenance workflows but does not include any DAG definitions within this repository.

 ---